heavyai/sqlalchemy-heavyai/CONTRIBUTING.md

 ### Write Documentation

-SQLAlchemy OmniSci could always use more documentation, whether as part of the official **SQLAlchemy OmniSci** docs, in docstrings, or even on the web in blog posts, articles, and such.
+SQLAlchemy HeavyAI could always use more documentation, whether as part of the official **SQLAlchemy HeavyAI** docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback

-The best way to send feedback is to file an issue at https://github.com/omnisci/sqlalchemy-omnisci/issues.
+The best way to send feedback is to file an issue at https://github.com/heavyai/sqlalchemy-heavyai/issues.

 If you are proposing a feature: